MythTV/ansible/README.md

 They can also be used to install all the necessary packages if you wish to build MythTV from source.

-First you need to clone the playbooks:
+First you need to clone the playbooks, install git if necessary.
 ```
 git clone https://github.com/MythTV/ansible
 ```